infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 - You wear different masks to negate different people.
 - Stress gauge: Social interactions add little stress, but work adds lots of stress
 - "could" and "should" dialogues: Juxtapose that you dont give yourself any other options
+- BACKROOMS EASTER EGG IN MIND THAT LINKS TO REALITY

 Mind:
 - You are only given a small amount of time to be mentally there, cus school takes up a that much time.
 So when the player are sent to the dimension, intentionally design the time limit so that they cant reach a deep enough part (underlying darkness, strange fruit) maybe do [this](https://www.youtube.com/watch?v=eqlHpPzS22U&t=74s&ab_channel=Brackeys)